devbewill/chainkpr/public/articles/usecase-dpp.md

 ---
-title: "Datome for European Digital Product Passport"
+title: "Datome for the European Digital Product Passport"
-excerpt: "Integrating Datome, an intelligent blockchain data modeling system, into the European Digital Product Passport (DPP) framework can bring several benefits by enhancing the management, analysis and utilization of data effectively."
+excerpt: "Integrating Datome, a blockchain-based business process manager, into the European Digital Product Passport (DPP) framework can bring several benefits by easing the management of production processes and availability of the relevant data by stakeholders."
 socialImage: assets/images/usecase-dpp.png
 date: "2023-01-02"
 tags: